mxc19912008/Html-Markup/README.md

 <p>
 <p>
 <p>
-¡¤A heading is a single line that is at most 70 characters and
+<li> heading is a single line that is at most 70 characters and
     that doesn't end with a colon.
 </li>
 <p>